GeminiDRSoftware/F2Cookbook/source/Introduction.rst

    :header: "Type", "Frequency", "Description"
    :widths: 20, 30, 50

-   Dark, dozens per night, Sequence of finite-duration exposures with the shutter closed.
-Duration of darks should match the duration of science exposures.
+   Dark, several per week, Sequence of finite-duration exposures with the shutter closed.
+Duration of darks must match the duration of science exposures and be taken with the same readout mode.
-   Flat-field, several nightly per filter, Sequence of exposures of the twilight sky (typically for imaging) or with the :term:`GCAL` flat-field lamp (for spectroscopy).
+   Flat-field, several monthly per filter, Sequence of exposures of the :term:`GCAL` flat-field lamp.
 They are combined and normalized to apply the pixel-level sensitivity correction.
    Comparison Arc, one or more per night per slit/grating combination, Exposures of the Argon comparison arc used to derive geometric rectification and wavelength calibration.
    Image, one or more per filter per target field, **Science image** obtained with ``ObsMode = imaging``.
 May also be obtained for target field acquisition.
+Usually these are dithered to allow background subtraction.
    *Acquisition image*, one or more per target field, Short-duration image obtained through a custom :term:`Slit-mask` (``ObsMode = acq``).
 Used to determine offsets from targets to slits; not used for data reductions.
    Long-slit spectrum, one or more per target position, **Science spectrum** obtained with a facility longslit (``MASKNAME = <X>pix-slit``).
+Usually these are dithered along the slit to allow subtraction of bright sky lines.
    MOS spectrum, one or more per target position, **Science spectra** obtained with a custom Slit-mask (``MASKNAME`` = <mask>); one spectrum per slit including field stars.
 Mask names include the observing program ID.

 .. _data-packaging: